Get a free, no obligation personal loan quote with rates as low as 9.99%

 High Costs

 If the idea of being responsible for your own home is too nerve-racking for you, there’s also the option of renting your next space.
-Maybe not the best choice if you want to build equity or make renovations, but food for thought nonetheless.
+Renting may not be the best choice if you want to build equity or make renovations, but it may be the right option for the following reasons.

 Limited Responsibilities

-One of the biggest perks of renting is that your responsibilities are relatively limited in regards to maintenance and repairs.
-The landlord of your apartment complex or house your will be responsible for the majority of those issues.
-When you’re renting a house, the landlord will probably even do all the outdoor work for you, such as mowing the lawn.
+One of the biggest perks of renting is that your responsibilities are relatively limited when it comes to maintenance and repairs.
+Your landlord will be responsible for the majority of these time-consuming tasks.

 Relatively Low Costs

-Renting is definitely a more accessible option, as the financial requirements are less strict.
-While many rental agreements do require a credit check, you won’t be held to the same standards as you would if you were applying for a mortgage with a bank or other prime lender.
-At a bank, if your credit score or net-worth isn’t up to their standards, your mortgage application could be denied, costing you time and points off your credit score because of “hard inquiries”.
+While many rental agreements require a credit check, you won’t be held to the same standards as applying for a mortgage with a bank or other prime lender.
+At a bank, if your credit score or net worth isn’t up to their standards, your mortgage application could be denied, costing you time and points off your credit score because of “hard inquiries”.
 Landlords, on the other hand, only want to know that you can pay your rent, and any credit check they perform is a “soft inquiry”.

-If saving money is at the top of your list, renting can be a great option, as many places offer utilities included.
-A furnished apartment, hot water, electricity or internet, many of these recurring costs can be included in your rent.
-This way, paying your debts and other necessities will be more affordable.
+If saving money is at the top of your list, renting can be a great option, as some landlords offer utilities included in your rent.
+This can make budgeting easier.

 While renting has many advantages that outweigh homeownership, as with any real estate transaction, it’s important to learn about its drawbacks.